 The Sponsors feature is the best way to promote your sponsors and exhibitors to attendees.
-Creating rich sponsor profiles with custom images, embedded videos and PDFs, custom call-to-action buttons, and even chat is easy!
+Creating rich sponsor profiles with custom images, embedded videos and PDFs, custom call-to-action buttons, and chat is easy!
 There's a lot to learn in this article, and we encourage you to explore all the available customizations.
 Your sponsor base will thank you for the return on investment. 🙏

 This article shows you how to set up and use the Sponsors feature, and the process is the same for the Exhibitors feature, too. 🙌